 Option 2: Automatic PDF Repair

 If you do not have the original design file, or need to process files quickly, PrintFix247 can add bleed to your PDF automatically.
-The tool extends the existing content into the bleed area and adjusts the TrimBox and BleedBox accordingly.
+The tool extends the existing content into the bleed area and adjusts the TrimBox and BleedBox accordingly, without requiring access to the source design file.

 Add bleed to your PDF automatically